pydata/xarray/doc/getting-started-guide/quick-overview.rst

     ds_node_local = dt["simulation/coarse"].to_dataset(inherited=False)
     ds_node_local

+We intend to eventually implement most :py:class:`~xarray.Dataset` methods (indexing, aggregation, arithmetic, etc) on :py:class:`~xarray.DataTree` objects, but many methods have not been implemented yet.

+..
 Operations map over subtrees, so we can take a mean over the ``x`` dimension of both the ``fine`` and ``coarse`` groups just by:

-.. ipython:: python
+.. .. ipython:: python

-    avg = dt["simulation"].mean(dim="x")
+..     avg = dt["simulation"].mean(dim="x")
-    avg
+..     avg

+..
 Here the ``"x"`` dimension used is always the one local to that subgroup.

-You can do almost everything you can do with :py:class:`~xarray.Dataset` objects with :py:class:`~xarray.DataTree` objects (including indexing and arithmetic), as operations will be mapped over every subgroup in the tree.
+..
+You can do almost everything you can do with :py:class:`~xarray.Dataset` objects with :py:class:`~xarray.DataTree` objects
+.. (including indexing and arithmetic), as operations will be mapped over every subgroup in the tree.
+..
 This allows you to work with multiple groups of non-alignable variables at once.

 .. note::